 4. Northeast Georgia Health System, Gainesville, Georgia

-This behavioral health care provider accepts government-funded Medicare.
+This medical center offers behavioral health care support and accepts government-funded Medicare.

 You can find an inpatient treatment program in Gainesville, GA for mental health and substance abuse, coupled with evidence-based therapies.